ChengyueGongR/Frequency-Agnostic/README.md

 # Frequency Agnostic Representation
-Code for NIPS 2018 paper 'Frequency-Agnostic Word Representation'
+>This is the code we used in our NIPS 2018 paper 'Frequency-Agnostic Word Representation'

+>Chengyue Gong, Di He, Xu Tan, Tao Qin, Liwei Wang, Tie-yan Liu

 ## Acknowledgements